The Solstice House

 Community field trips, adventures, and beach days for the whole family

-From tidepool explorations to museum days, The Compass Club takes learning into the real world.
-Families can join in on guided adventures that build friendships, spark discovery, and deepen our connection to the world around us.
+From tidepool explorations to museum days, The Compass Club takes learning into the world around us.
+Families join guided adventures that spark discovery, build friendships, and celebrate the many cultures, stories, and ecosystems that connect us all.

 • Learning beyond the classroom.